/spaHonour Academy

 Rev. Scott Tucker

-After earning his bachelor’s degree in English Literature from Wake Forest University, Scott attended Columbia Theological Seminary, where he earned a Master of Divinity degree.
-Following his seminary studies, Scott worked in various roles with non profit organizations throughout Atlanta and taught middle school religion courses at Holy Innocents’ Episcopal School, while also serving as the House Chaplain for an assisted living facility in Sandy Springs.
-With formal theological education and a background in teaching, he began teaching Adult Sunday School classes at Peachtree.
-He soon gravitated to the Grand Adult classes, eventually leading him to join Peachtree’s staff to serve this community.
+Rev. Scott Tucker is an Atlanta native, who began attending Peachtree on Easter Sunday of 2000.
+After earning a degree in English Literature from Wake Forest University, he attended Columbia Theological Seminary, where he earned a Master of Divinity.
+Following his seminary studies, Rev. Tucker worked in various roles with non-profit organizations throughout Atlanta and taught middle school religion courses at Holy Innocents’ Episcopal School, while also serving as the House Chaplain for an assisted living facility in Sandy Springs.
+With formal theological education and a background in teaching, he began teaching Adult Sunday School Classes at Peachtree and soon gravitated to the Grand Adult classes, where he has brought to life a passion for biblically grounded theological exploration.
+Scott and his wife, Lauren, have two children and an energetic dog.